All Episodes

 You guys write for free.

-You write for free for years and years and years on end, and then she sells it uh for a third of a billion dollars.
+You write for free for years and years and years on end.

-Uh for a third of a billion dollars.
+And then she sells it for a third of a billion dollars, for a third of a billion dollars.

-You know, the fascinating thing about big time liberals is that you should always look not at what they say, but at what they do.
+You know, the fascinating thing about big-time liberals is that you should always look not at what they say, but at what they do.

 You look at what liberals do, not at what they say.

-Let's go to Bill in Bosia, Louisiana.
+Let's go to Bill in Bossier, Louisiana.

 Great to have you with us.